 “[A]ny loss incurred as a result of . . . any injury sustained while under the influence of alcohol or any narcotic unless administered by a physician.”

 The beneficiary filed a lawsuit for breach of contract against the insurance company.
 The beneficiary’s expert concurred that the insured’s blood level exceeded the legal limit for DUI at the time of the fatal collision.
 However, the expert also indicated that intoxication could not be determined to be the sole cause of the accident.
 The expert indicated any or all of the following might have been a factor in the crash:

 - Operation of the PWC in a negligent manner

 - Inattention of the PWC operator

 While the expert did not dismiss the notion that alcohol intoxication could have been a factor, the expert concluded that “for one to say alcohol was the cause of the accident is mere speculation.”
-Both the insured and insurer moved for summary judgment, and the trial court accepted the insured’s argument and ruled for the insured.
-The 3rd DCA indicated that the only issue was whether the alcohol exclusion only precluded claims if the insured's intoxication was the SOLE cause of the fatal crash.
+Both the insured and insurer moved for summary judgment, and the trial court accepted the beneficiary's argument and ruled for the insured.
+The appellate court indicated that the only issue was whether the alcohol exclusion only precluded claims if the insured's intoxication was the SOLE cause of the fatal crash.
 The insurance company countered that the alcohol intoxication exclusion applied if alcohol intoxication was a factor in causing the PWC accident regardless of the existence of concurring causes.
 The court concluded that all that was required under an accidental death policy was “some causal relationship” between the intoxication and the death of the insured.